tharun443/git-github/README.md

-tharun is a good boy
+tharun is a good boy and bad